osm2pgsql-dev/osm2pgsql-website/about/road-map.md

 into a database.

-### Tile Expiry

-osm2pgsql can generate a list of tiles that need to be expired due to updates to the database.
-The code creating the expire lists is very outdated and needs to be modernised.
-The expiry lists are also far from optimal and often contain more expired tiles than necessary, especially for polygons.

-We'd like to rethink how expiry works and modernize and optimise the code along the way.
-This needs a deep look into what users actually need and how we can best support it.
-We should also think about whether we can do expiry calculations based on output tables, not data input.
-This ties in with the generalization work mentioned below, because -- in a way -- expire lists are also just generalizations of geometries.

 ### Advanced OSM Object Processing

 One of the goals of osm2pgsql is to give the user a generic toolbox for